-I chose this particular dog toy because my dog REALLY likes to play with old 2-liter bottles.
-He especially likes it when I put tiny dog treats inside the emplty bottle.
+I chose this particular dog toy because my dog really likes to play with old 2-liter bottles.
+He especially likes it when I put tiny dog treats inside an empty plastic bottle.
 He’ll play for a long time just nosing the bottle around on the floor and pawing at it with his toes.
-And he really likes making the plastic crinkle, pop and crack while he’s trying vigorously to get the treats out of the bottle.
+And he really likes making the plastic crinkle, pop, and crack while he’s trying vigorously to get the treats out of the bottle.

-Of course, at the end of the play session (which can last an entire evening), the bottle is always thrown away — because, at this point, there are usually some sharp corners of plastic.
+Of course, at the end of his play session with a plastic bottle (which can last an entire evening), the bottle is always thrown away — because, at this point, there are usually some sharp corners of plastic.
 Not to mention the fact that the treats have mostly been emptied, and the bottle itself is in some strange contortion that is no longer rollable, tossable, or even chewable.

-So I thought the Tug-A-Jug sounded like a more permanent option to the old 2-liter bottle idea.
+So I thought the Tug-A-Jug would be a more permanent option to the old 2-liter bottle dog toy idea.

 FUN!
 He was very intrigued.
-He especially liked the rope.
+He especially liked the rope first.
 He gnawed on that for a long time and had fun flinging the bottle that’s attached to the rope all around the room.